chomosuke/chomosuke/README.md

 # Richard Li
-Just a random dude who's into programming
+Imitate LLM for a living

 ## Knows more stuff than I need
 ### Languages